ingydotnet/git-subrepo/ReadMe.md

 * This command currently only works on POSIX systems.
 * The `git-subrepo` repo itself has 2 subrepos under the `ext/` subdirectory.
+* Written in (very modern) Bash, with full test suite.
+Take a look.

 ## Author